 In September 2020 we commissioned a new piece which we performed in Aldeburgh at the launch of Oliver Soden’s new book.

-We hosted our second artists residency in Aldeburgh in August 2020.
-For full details visit our MADE AT THE RED HOUSE page.
+We hosted artist residencies in Aldeburgh in Augusts 2020 and 2021.
+For details visit our ARTIST RESIDENCIES page.

 On November 2nd we performed for the first time at the Wiltshire Music Centre in collaboration with Bath’s “excellent” (The Observer) Camerata in a programme called MAKE OR BREAK.
 More details here